ryoyakawai/WebMusicBrowser/README.md

 # Web Music Browser

 Web Music Browser is  the android browser that the useful features, especially around music/art area, which are not standardized by W3C are implemented.

-At this moment, only "Web OSC" is enabled.
+At this moment, "Web OSC" is available.

 ###*Web Music Browser targets*
   * Provide APIs that are useful on native platform but not yet implemented in web browser.